Visiting medical students from the U.S. and Canada

 Students function at the intern level under supervision to perform initial assessment, diagnosis, preoperative and postoperative care; evaluation of otolaryngologic emergencies, and outpatient follow-up of discharged patients.

-Students may be assigned to one or more Seattle-area sites during the rotation, depending on availability.
+4 weeks, full time.
+Students will be assigned to one or more Seattle-area sites during the rotation, depending on student preference and site availability.
+The sites include; UW Medical Center – Montlake, Harborview Medical Center, Seattle Children’s Hospital, and the Seattle VA.

 Pathology